Skip navigation

 Datuk Ali

 Datuk Hj.
-Mohamad Ali Bin Hasan, is currently Vice President of ANGKASA, Malaysia’s cooperative apex organization and is also chair of the Steering Committee for Property Development and Building Industries at ANGKASA.
-He was also the Deputy President of TIM (Transparency International Malaysia) from 2006 until 2014.
+Mohamad Ali Bin Hasan has been serving on the Board of Directors of ANGKASA, Malaysia’s cooperative apex organization since 1999.
+He has also been the Chairman of the Tourism, Personal Care and Health Sector Committee of ANGKASA.
 He is currently serving on a number of cooperative and university boards.

 Linda Brockway, National Association of Housing Cooperatives (NAHC), USA